geo-tp/Ultimate-Remote/README.md

 ![Ultimate Remote](image.webp)

 A powerful universal remote control for the M5Cardputer, <b>supporting 3488 remote profiles from 634 different manufacturers and containing around 30,000 commands.</b> It allows you to easily find a suitable remote for you device thanks to a automatic remotes scan.
-Now, with added compatibility for `.ir` files in the Flipper-IRDB format.
+<b>Now, with added compatibility for `.ir` files of the [Flipper-IRDB](https://github.com/Lucaslhm/Flipper-IRDB).</b>

 ## Key Features

 - <b>Extensive Database:</b> Contains 3488 remote profiles from 634 different manufacturers.
 - <b>Protocol Support:</b> Works with more than 60 infrared protocols.
 - <b>Massive Command Set:</b> Supports more than 30,000 commands.
+- <b>SD Card Support:</b> Load and browse additional remote profiles stored on an SD card for expanded functionality.
 - <b>Scan and Find: </b>Allows you to scan for and find the correct remote from a particular manufacturer.
 - <b>Favorites:</b> Easily add remotes to your favorites for quick access.
-- <b>SD Card Support:</b> Load and browse additional remote profiles stored on an SD card for expanded functionality.
-- <b>File Compatibility:</b> Supports `.ir` files in [Flipper-IRDB](https://github.com/Lucaslhm/Flipper-IRDB) format for seamless integration.
+- <b>File Compatibility:</b> Supports `.ir` files in Flipper format.
-- <b>Navigation:</b> Navigate through different manufacturer folders to view all available remotes and save them.
+- <b>Navigation:</b> Navigate through different folders with search functionality to view all available remotes.

 ## Installation